Bounds on inequality with incomplete data: Computation in Scenario 1

 and $I_n$ is the identity matrix of size $n$.
 Overall, if we denote

 then the constraint set can be written as $H_n \mathbf{y} \le b_n$.

-\textit{Charnes-Cooper transformation.} Our linear fractional problem can be solved as the following linear program:
+\paragraph{Charnes--Cooper transformation.} Our linear-fractional problem can be solved as the following linear program:

-This reformulation of the linear-fractional program is obtained by the well-known Charnes-Cooper transformation with $z=\frac{1}{r_2(n)^\top\mathbf{y}} \cdot \mathbf{y}$, $t = \frac{1}{r_2(n)^\top\mathbf{y}}.$ The optimal solution $(z^*,t^*)$ for $(z,t)$ yields the solution of the original problem as $\mathbf{y}^*=\frac{z^*}{t^*}$.
+This reformulation of the linear-fractional program is obtained by the well-known Charnes--Cooper transformation with $z=\frac{1}{r_2(n)^\top\mathbf{y}} \cdot \mathbf{y}$ and $t = \frac{1}{r_2(n)^\top\mathbf{y}}$.
+Although the displayed LP uses the weak constraint $t\ge0$, any feasible solution relevant for the original bounded problem has $t>0$: if $t=0$, then $H_nz\le0$ would put $z$ in the recession cone of the bounded feasible set, forcing $z=0$ and contradicting $r_2(n)^\top z=1$.
+The optimal solution $(z^*,t^*)$ for $(z,t)$ therefore yields the solution of the original problem as $\mathbf{y}^*=\frac{z^*}{t^*}$.
 This reformulation is attractive because it reduces the problem to linear programming, and also naturally allows one to incorporate a variety of additional information through the constraints $C_n \mathbf{y} \leq f_n$.
-If $n$ is very large (say, in millions), one can utilize the population property of an inequality metric to scale down the computational problem to a more feasible one, at the cost of a small approximation error.
+If $n$ is very large (say, in millions), one can utilize the population-size invariance property of an inequality metric to scale down the computational problem to a more feasible one, at the cost of a small approximation error.